TaiPoole/csc207-team-project/TeamContract.md

 * Respectful and inclusive behaviour are necessary for smooth and productive communication.
 What are some respectful and inclusive behaviours you expect when communicating with each other during lectures, labs, or outside of class?
 (Examples: Actively listening to each team members ideas, giving everyone a chance to meaningfully contribute, etc.)

 ---

-### [Other Categories of norms and expectations go here]

-* Based on your previous teamwork experiences, what other behaviours do you agree upon as a team?
-    - some examples of possible additional team norms and expectations are included in the sample team contract in case your team needs some help getting ideas for what else you want to include.

 ## Team Norms
 - Be friendly, communicative, and responsible for the work you do
 ---